mozilla/gcp-ingestion/ingestion-beam/README.md

 message doesn't cause a pipeline exception.
 A placeholder without a default will result in an `IllegalArgumentException` on pipeline startup.

+If you set the `--parseSubmissionTimestamp` option, additional attributes `"submission_date"` and `"submission_hour"` will be added to messages, which can be useful for making sure your output specification buckets messages into hourly directories.

 The templating and default syntax used here is based on the [Apache commons-text `StringSubstitutor`](https://commons.apache.org/proper/commons-text/javadocs/api-release/org/apache/commons/text/StringSubstitutor.html), which in turn bases its syntax on common practice in bash and other Unix/Linux shells.